scarborough-courtney/ohimanual/tutorials/OHI_file_prep_instructions.md

 ## Contents of data layers

 When you have finished with the data you are working with, create an Excel file and save it with the filename discussed above.
 This data file will have at least two, but at most four, columns of information.
 Look at an example in the `layers` folder on Github and you will see all layers have a `rgn_id` column.
 This is a numerical identifier for each region in your study area.
 You can find the identifier on the *regions* page of your WebApp.

-When you have entered your data appropriately, instead of saving as an Excel file (.xlsx), save the file as a .csv file.
-If you do not know how to save the file as a .csv, you can save it as an .xlsx.
+The team may choose to modify the region numeral identifiers, however, it is important that you mantain consistency across all data layers, so the OHI Toolbox is able to gather all the appropriate data for each region using only the numeral identifier assigned.

 ## Explanatory document to accompany  each data file